joedockrill/joedockrill/README.md

 I'm Joe.
 I'm 45 and I'm a nerd.
 I've been a professional software developer, a nightclub DJ, a chef, and I've run a couple of businesses with my very lovely wife.

 I've been coding for over 30 years (C++,VB,Asp,.NET,C#,HTML,Oracle,Sql Server,Python).
-I'm currently learning data science, machine learning, deep learning etc and I'm currently focussed on [fast.ai](http://fast.ai).
+I'm currently learning data science, machine learning, deep learning etc and right now I'm focussed on [fast.ai](http://fast.ai).
 This is what I want to do until I retire.

 I am not actively applying for positions at the moment, as I'm concentrating my time on finishing the fast.ai course but I'm open to conversation.
 If you wish to discuss a job in the London/Surrey area (or a remote working job), I'd be happy to hear from you.